vitessio/website/content/en/docs/16.0/user-guides/configuration-advanced/region-sharding.md

 7 rows in set (0.00 sec)
 ```

-## Drop source
+## Cleanup

-Once resharding is complete, we can teardown the source shard:
+Once resharding is complete, we can delete the source shard:

 ```bash
 ./206_down_shard_0.sh